 When Warrens celebrated its centennial in 1968, 90-year-old Augusta Drescher (pictured above) was honored as the oldest resident.
 Drescher’s family had moved from Sparta to Warren Mills (now Warrens) when she was 5 years old.
 Her father, Julius Messner, was a blacksmith and worked for the George Warren Company.
 In 1901, Augusta married Ernest Drescher, and for a time the couple operated a store in the Town of Knapp.

 UPDATE: The event co-chairs have decided to honor the Oldest Resident Living in the Village of Warrens, the Oldest Resident from the Warrens Area and the Oldest Couple Living in the Warrens Area.
-All nominees and their families will be invited to attend a Senior Tea on Tuesday, June 12, at 1:30 p.m. at the Warrens Lions Log Building.
+All nominees and their families will be invited to attend the Warrens Sesquicentennial Senior Tea in June.

 The stories collected for the 150th anniversary celebration will be used for newspaper stories and may also be included in a planned Warrens sesquicentennial history book.